-A tenants' and residents' association (TRA) is a group of people in the same area who have got together to form an organisation to look after their interests.
+A tenants' and residents' associations (TRA) are a group of people in the same area who have got together to look after their local interests.
 We will formally recognise a TRA as long as all tenants and residents living on the estate or in a defined area can join and it has a set of rules (called a constitution) in line with the model constitution that we recognise.